 The Crux of Christianity

-The believer’s sanctification should be born out of desire to live in such a way that pleases and glorifies God.
-It involves manifesting the personal holiness called for in (1Peter 1:15-16, and 2 Cor.7:1) which can only be accomplished by yielding to “the the power that worketh in us. “(Eph.3:20).
-Living a righteous life separate from the sins of this “present evil world” is not something we can do on our own.
+The believer’s “practical sanctification,” ideally, should be born out of a desire to live in such a way that pleases and glorifies God.
+It involves gradually learning to manifest the personal holiness called for in (1Peter 1:15-16 and 2 Cor.7:1), which can only be accomplished by yielding to “…the power that worketh in us. “(Eph.3:20).
+However, as we shall see, living a righteous life separate from the sins of this “present evil world” is not something we can accomplish on our own.

 Sanctification is God’s will for every one of His children, “For ye know what commandments we gave you by the Lord Jesus.
 For this is the will of God, even your sanctification…That every one of you should know how to possess his vessel in sanctification and honour…” (1Thess.
 4:2-4).

 “…come out from among them, and be ye separate, saith the Lord…” (2 Cor.6:14).

-Prerequisite for the Masters use
+Prerequisite for the Master’s use

 Also consider, (Titus 2:11-15).